Regiments of the Malta Garrison 100th (Prince of Wales's Royal Canadians)

 In 1866, the regiment had an average strength of 509 men.
 There were 568 hospital admissions (1115.9 admissions per 1000 of mean strength) with 4 deaths in hospital and 2 out of hospital (11.79 deaths per 1000 of mean strength).
 It had 142 admissions (279/1000 mean strength) for continued fevers with 2 deaths (3.93 deaths/1000 mean strength).

-On 19 March 1866, the regiment moved from Lower St Elmo Barracks to Fort Verdala Barracks, with about 45 men detached at St Clement's Retrenchment.
+19 Mar 1866 The regiment moved from Lower St Elmo Barracks to Fort Verdala Barracks, with about 45 men detached at St Clement's Retrenchment.
 The great bulk of the married men were quartered at St Nicholas Curtain.
 Strength: 25 officers, 54 sergeants, 36 corporals, 20 drummers, 558 men, 60 women and 89 children.

-On 25 March, the first soldier with what Surgeon J. S. Chartres termed Verdala endemic fever reported sick.
+25 Mar The first soldier with what Surgeon J. S. Chartres termed Verdala endemic fever reported sick on 25 March.
 From 31 March to 27 April 1866, there were 41 cases of fever in the 100th Regiment at Fort Verdala.
 Of these, 32 had previously suffered from ague and intermittent fevers in Canada.
 The youngest attacked was 19 years and the oldest 37 years.
 The total number of cases treated up to end of September was 108, exclusive of officers women and children.

 The course of gastric remittent fever was very much prolonged and its progress slow, tedious and almost monotonous.
 Sequela were troublesome and painful with neuralgia, rheumatism, orchitis, swelling of the joints especially the knee joint, wandering shooting pains at night and oedema of the feet and ankles.
 Men were so disabled from their pain in and around the hip joint, that they had to use crutches to move around; orchitis followed resolution of the hip pain.